taroooyan/bg-wiki/NANO-MANUAL.md

 (https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/assembly.jpg)

 ##STEP 00: SORT AND CHECK PARTS
-Open the well packed parcel.
+The parts are packed in several smaller bags.
 Identify, count and check the parts against the "kitting parts list" which should be included in the kit package.
 Also check them against the three placement diagrams in this manual, relevant photos, and the [[kit contents wiki page|https://github.com/Safecast/bGeigieNanoKit/wiki/Parts-and-accessories]].
 If parts are missing or damaged, see the Kit Order Fulfillment (at end of manual) and Support addresses (at top of manual).

 ####POLARITY NOTE:
 What is polarity and why should you care?
 Basically, several types of electronic components are designed to work with the current ﬂowing in one set direction only, while others can work either way.
 Putting a component that has polarity in the wrong way will usually only prevent the device from working properly, but in some circumstances it could fry a few things as well.
 So make sure your components are oriented correctly!